 When you are not tranquil within,

 Your mind will not be well ordered.

 Then it will gradually come on its own.

 The Guanzi text is an ancient Chinese political and philosophical text that is named for and traditionally attributed to the 7th century BCE philosopher and statesman Guan Zhong, who served as Prime Minister to Duke Huan of Qi.
 At over 135,000 characters long, the Guanzi is one of the longest early Chinese philosophical texts.

-Here are five quotes from The Tao of Pooh:
+Here are a few quotes from The Tao of Pooh:

 “Do you really want to be happy?
 You can begin by being appreciative of who you are and what you've got.”